JoshW-7/Dragonfly/README.md

 # Dragonfly
-A bug-tracking web interface made with Django
+A bug-tracking web interface made with Django.
+Basic Features:

+* Bug/Feature/Task tracking
+* Assignment of items to different users
+* Creating "Projects" which group together like items
+* Uploading files to items
+* Relating items to each other
+* Adding comments to items

 ![Overview Page](Dragonfly/static/Dragonfly/example_images/overview.png)